zanton123/HaSAPPy/RunninHaSAPPy.md

 		@7N) N
 ```

-Outlier analysis compares the ratio of selected parameters between the analysed group respect to the reference group.
-Fold does not take into account absolute number of insertions present for gene.
-Therefore, it could happen that genes supported by a little number of insertions gain a high Outlier value through their underrepresentation in the reference.
-It’s difficult to estimate if this gene could be interesting candidate.
-You can balance this behavior introducing a Fidelity value that in the percentage that you indicate (0-100) tries to correct outlier outcome with the absolute number of the gene parameters in analysed group (suggested starting fidelity value: 10).An integer number between 0 to 100 is requested
+Outlier analysis is performed for comparison of the ratio of wpecified parameters between the analysed experimental group and the reference group.
+A Fold value does not contain information on the absolute number of insertions observed for a gene in the experiment.
+Therefore, it could happen that genes with very few or no insertions in the reference group would reach a high Outlier value (underrepresentation in the reference group is not uncommon due to undersampling).
+For correcting for this behavior a Fidelity value can be specified as a percentage (0-100) with which the absolute number of insertions will be used to correct the outlier outcome for the gene (a recommened starting fidelity value is 10).
+An integer number between 0 to 100 is required:
 ```
 Fidelity value for Outlier analysis(Fill this part just if marked ‘Y’ to the 7J task):
 Provide a value between 0 to 100 (ex.
 10)
 @7O) 10
 ```

-If this module is the starting point of the analysis, you should provide information on the name and locations of the library files ( “../../library_dddd-mm-yy/raw/library.GenesData.pkl”) generated by the GeneDefinition.py module.
-Pay attention to the name correspondence with the one used in section 7C and 7E
+If this module is the **starting point of the analysis**, you should provide information on the name and locations of the database files for the NGS libraries ( “../../library_dddd-mm-yy/raw/library.GenesData.pkl”) generated by the **GeneDefinition.py** module.
+One line is added for each library.
+Pay attention to the name correspondence with the one used in section `@7C)` and `@7E)`:
 ```
 !!!N.B.
 Compile the following section just if this is your starting point!!!
 How many library do you want to analyse?: